flame-engine/flame/doc/images.md

 ## Sprite

-The `Sprite` class represents a single piece of an image (or the whole image).
-There multiple constructors for creating a `Sprite`, depending on the source:
+The `Sprite` class represents an entire image (or a single clipping from an image).
+There are multiple constructors for creating a `Sprite`, depending on the source:

 * `Sprite()` (same as `Sprite.fromImage()`) creates a `Sprite` from a cached `Image` object
 * `Sprite.fromImage()` creates a `Sprite` from a cached `Image` object **(best practice)**